Final-Full-Stack-Project-Team/T3A2-PartB-Readme/readme.md

 When name is blank:
 ![Alt text](docs/Backend-testing/Users/Sign-up-blank-name.png)

-When email does not contain a '@', '.' or is blank:
+When email contains a space, does not contain a '@', '.' or is blank:
 ![Alt text](docs/Backend-testing/Users/Sign-up-bad-email.png)

-When email does not contain at least 8 characters, a capital letter, and a number:
+When password does not contain at least 8 characters, a capital letter, and a number:
 ![Alt text](docs/Backend-testing/Users/Sign-up-bad-password.png)

 When signup is successful: